microsoft/hlsl-specs/proposals/infra/INF-0004-validator-hashing.md

 ## Motivation

-Validation fulfils a critical role in the HLSL compiler.
+Validation fulfills a critical role in the HLSL compiler.
 The HLSL compiler is able to generate bytecode sequences that are not valid, and we rely on the validator to catch and surface those errors.
 This is a foundational design consideration in DXC.
 This proposal does not seek to diminish the importance of